MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/hpc-cfd.md

 ## Deploy the scenario

-Before deploying in Azure, some pre-requisites are required.
+### Prerequisites

 Follow these steps before deploying the Resource Manager template:

 1. Create a [service principal][cycle-svcprin] for retrieving the appId, displayName, name, password, and tenant.
 2. Generate an [SSH key pair][cycle-ssh] to sign in securely to the CycleCloud server.